hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Mutant FFG

- This variant of FFG has a green tinge, rather than an orange one, and can last for 10 times the length of the regular FF.
+ This variant of FFG has a green tinge, rather than an orange one, and can last for 10 times the length of the regular FFG.
 Only a tiny sample of Mutant FFG exists, found onboard an ancient battleship.
 However, the biggest difference is that it destroys, rather than repels, whatever it comes in contact with, including other FFG's.
-The process of making it is unknown, though scientists suspect it may have something to do with the ring that was crushed while the particular batch was being made.
+The process of making it is unknown, though scientists suspect it may have something to do with the Ring that was crushed while the particular batch was being made.
 The discovery also revolutionised the production of darkfighters, which is why, to this day, Rescueland still has the most darkfighters of all.

 ### Plasma Force Fields (U)